 12.11 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
 In Norfolk the 'low level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
-At the academy we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the academy (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+At the academy we recognise a low-level concern to be something which is